evilsoft/crocks/docs/src/pages/docs/functions/helpers.md

 ```

 Used to set a given value for a specific key or index of
-an `Object` or `Array`. `setProp` takes a `String` as its first argument, a
+an `Object` or `Array`. `setProp` takes either a `String` or `Integer` value
-value of any type as its second and finally an `Object` as the third and final
+as its first argument and a value of any type as its second.
+The third parameter
-argument.
+is dependent of the type of the first argument.
+When a `String` is provided, the
+third argument must be an `Object`.
+Otherwise if the first argument is
+an `Integer`, then the third must be an `Array`.

-`setProp` will return a new instance of `Object` with the modification
+`setProp` will return a new instance of either `Object` or `Array` with the
-applied.
+addition applied.
 When the value exists on the provided object, then the value
 will overwritten.
 If the value does not exist then it will be added to the
 resulting structure.
+In the case of `Array`, the value will be added to the
+provided index, leaving `undefined` values, resulting in a sparse `Array`.

 ```javascript
 import setProp from 'crocks/helpers/setProp'